 One of Cookham's most famous sons was world famous artist, Sir Stanley Spencer (1891–1959).
 Much of his greatest work depicts biblical scenes, from miracles to Crucifixion happening not in the Holy Land but in Cookham, where he was born and spent most of his life.
 Spencer believed that the divine rested in all creation.
 He saw his home town of Cookham as a paradise in which everything is invested with mystical significance.
 He referred to Cookham as "a village in Heaven" fellow-villagers frequently stand in for their Gospel counterparts, lending Christian teachings an eerie immediacy.

 Services at Holy Trinity are supported by the use of the three-manual pipe organ and a Bluthner boudoir grand piano.
-The pipe organ, after extensive restoration work in recent years, is one of the finest in the local area.

 The bells of Holy Trinity are recognised as, perhaps, the finest in Berkshire.
 There is a "ring" of 10 bells and the oldest was hung in 1635.